nrabe/todoapp/README.md

 todoapp1 - sample web/mobile/api project
 ======================================

-A 4 part project (in principle each backend1 + APP can be hosted independently ):
+A kitchen-sink of useful tools/features/practices for relatively complex django projects:
-	backend ( api, models, tools, etc ) web
+	backend ( api, models, periodic processes, tools, etc ) web
     mobile (webapp)
     admin

-NICE/NOTABLE FEATURES:

-- Mostly Django std features, with (relatively) few 3rd party libraries, so no new languages, protocols, documentation, and standards to follow.

-- Little magic or implicit behavior... api handlers are views, serializers are simply model methods, parameter validators are manually called functions.

-- flexible "versioning", being able to implement /0.2/signup/ alongside /0.1/signup/ or even a parallel "backend2" directory.

-- advanced error handling ( usually the last thing you do, and pretty annoying to plan for ), handling webs, api, periodic processes, etc.
+USEFUL FETURES/PRACTICES:

+- very modular project layout, self-explanatory scripts for common tasks.

+- app versioning, api versioning, client versioning... very flexible.

+- local/dev/prod stages and settings (even particular settings for different developers or branches).

 - color-coded and formatted logging.

-- local/dev/prod stages and settings (even particular settings for different developers or branches).

-- client versioning (as part of the url).

-- scripts for common tasks, mostly self-explanatory.
+- admin (and custom) foreign-key lookups, both manual (defining autocomplete views) and automatic ( converting selects to autocompletes )

+- error handling and notification: web, api, periodic processes, etc.

-- pretty basic unit testing, mostly to catch the worst errors.
+- pretty basic, but useful, unit testing (mostly to catch the worst errors).

-- unit testing using the actual database, instead of the django way of always creating a test database (requires care when testing! but the actual db and its data is tested this way).
+- unit testing using the actual database, instead of the django way of always creating a test database (requires care when testing! but the actual db and its data gets tested this way).

-HINTS/TIPS/QUESTIONS:
+TIPS FOR PROJECTS:

+- use few 3rd party packages/modules.
+3rd party means new protocols/languages/documentation/maintenance issues... if it can be avoided, it's better.

+- Little magic or implicit behavior... pages are views, api handlers are views, serializers are simply model methods, parameter validators are manually called functions.

 - Do not use middlewares or context processors... they are "magic", hard to debug, understand and track down... and affect every request, not just the ones you think they should.

-- Do not user third party dependencies unless it's unavoidable, and consult the rest of the team for alternatives...
-Third party libraries may seem cool, but over time they become unmaintained, or even the well maintained ones may fail to build for a few hours, days or weeks... and extra packages means extra documentation, extra know-how, and another source of conflicts and bugs.
+- Use keyword parameters... positional parameters are harder to understand, particularly when you're using somebody else's functions.

+- Do not access the DB models (or other non-json-serializable stuff) outside backend1.
+Creating an API call is easy, and it separates the specific data storage from the rest of the system.

+- Prefer JSON-RPC over REST: Designing REST APIs naming and relationships is pretty hard, and inefficient when there is no clear idea about where/how it will be used (you end up having 3 or 4 API calls for a particular view... wasteful).

 - If it's not unit-tested (at least a very basic test), it's not complete.
 Others in the team do not know how to test the new feature, and you'll forget in a week.

-- Use keyword parameters... positional parameters are harder to understand, particularly when you're using somebody else's functions.

-- Do not user request.user outside the backend.
-It's tempting, but the API may change/censor user information.

-- Do not access the DB models outside backend1.
-Creating an API call is easy, and just for that purpose, and it separates the specific data storage from the rest of the system.

-- Why I prefer JSON-RPC and not REST: Designing REST APIs is pretty hard, different than python, and particularly inefficient when there is no clear idea on how it will be used (you end up having 3 or 4 API calls for a particular view... wasteful).

 API FORMATS: